Still don't see the answer to your question? Feel free to contact us.

-There are two ATM’s available at the Zoo.
-One is located in The River Camp Sweet Shop in Africa and the other is in the Wilderness Café in the Upper Zoo.
+There are three ATM’s available at the Zoo.
+There is one located in the admissions plaza, one in the River Camp Sweet Shop in Africa and the other is in the Discover the Wild gift shop in the Upper Zoo.

 Every year, Roger Williams Park Zoo receives many inquiries from people who would like to donate wild animals or exotic pets.
 However, the zoo is not able to accept them.
 If you have an animal in need of a new home, try the following:

 - Contact local and regional rescue organizations that specialize in caring for unwanted pets, such as the ASPCA (http://www.aspca.org).

 - Ask friends & neighbors for assistance.
 Many folks have an interest in animals, or may know someone with an interest.

 Please do not release an exotic or non-native animal into the wild – there is very little chance of survival.

 Skateboards, roller skates, roller blades and boom boxes are not allowed on Zoo grounds.

 For the comfort and health of all our visitors, as well as the animals that reside here, there is no smoking permitted anywhere on Zoo grounds.
 Further, per the City of Providence, the entire Roger Williams Park is smoke free.
 Neither regular nor e-cigarettes are allowed.

 Vistors may be paged only in the case of an emergency.
 We suggest that when you arrive at the Zoo, you choose a spot to meet at should your party become separated.
 If a child is missing, please tell the first Zoo staff member or security guard you see, and we will coordinate an organized search effort right away.